 Ben owned Baroida until 1979, when he sold the land to a trust, leaving his son Nichol, in charge.
 Nichol oversaw the operation until 1991, when he left to work on other projects.
 Six years later in 1997, Nichol bought the land back, but found that in the short time he had been gone, the farm had fallen into disrepair.
 Fortunately, the Colbran family immediately started to turn things around.
 In the last 10 years, the third generation of farmers including Nichol's son Chris, along with his wife Melody and his brother Rhett, have become integral to the operation.
 In addition to the Colbrans, there are more than two dozen key employees with years of experience who make this high quality coffee possible.

 In 2009, the Colbran family fundamentally changed how they sell coffee by switching from larger commercial exporters—who would often just blend their amazing coffee into large undistinguished lots—to exporting the coffee themselves.
 This shift resulted in Baroida becoming one of the most recognized farms in the entire country for quality thanks to the family's focus on traceability, lot selection, and refinement of processing.
 For the last few years, the Colbrans have honed in on the way coffee is dried, milled, and exported.
-This lot represents our year of working with this hardworking family, and we couldn't be more grateful for and impressed by their dedication to producing the best coffee possible.
+This lot represents our year of collaborating with this hardworking family, and we couldn't be more grateful for and impressed by their dedication to producing the best coffee possible.